 You don’t drink to a blackout every time you imbibe alcohol, do you?
 Stay close to your game, but realize that having a life means walking away from the dice from time to time.

 I’m engaged now to a wonderful woman whose obsession with British literature rivals even my daily Scrabble cravings.
 We set aside a little time every day for our own thing, and share each other’s joys and sorrows when it’s appropriate.

 You don’t have to give your game up, just compromise a little.

-Even Scrabble junkies can go on dates.
+Even a Scrabble player can go on dates :)